By Lucy

 This is part of a growing trend: TfL briefly transformed Oxford Circus back in 2020 for the UK launch of the PlayStation 5, swapping roundels for the iconic PlayStation symbols (✖️🔵🟩🔺), and Burberry took over Bond Street and Old Street in 2023 for London Fashion Week while Samsung Fold took over Old Street Station in 2024 (though the last two did land TfL some fines.)

 We love a bold brand moment (and the London underground and overground is home to many), and these particular takeovers work by making the public feel like they’re part of an inside joke.
 But is the idea worth the risk of confusion and reducing accessibility?
-The key lies in exploring how the idea or activation may be experienced by all audiences before greenlighting.
+In our opinion, the key lies in exploring how the idea or activation may be experienced by all audiences before green-lighting it.

 We came across this deck from TfL. which showcases some case studies from their commercial partnerships (sans the bits about the fines).